Estimated reading time: 10 minutes

 When the government charges a person with a marijuana grow crime, we will defend against them, using all of a our rights to an effective defense, as well as issues specific to cannabis grow cases.

-Marijuana Grow Defense Attorney Thomas C Gallagher helps people busted for growing in the last days of Prohibition.
+Marijuana Grow Defense Attorney Thomas C Gallagher helps people busted for growing in the new era of Prohibition lite.
+You are welcome to call Attorney Thomas Gallagher with questions.

 Marijuana Legalization in Minnesota: What Should It Look like?